MariuszFerdyn/Azure-Metrics-Downloader/README.md

 ```

 ## Download
-You can Download the Software from Artefact from last succesfull build: https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/actions/workflows/01-build.yml Just select last green successful build and at the bottom of screen you have artefacts.
+You can Download the Software from Artefact from last successful build: https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/actions/workflows/01-build.yml Just select last green successful build and at the bottom of screen you have artefacts.

 ## Build yourself
-You can download the sourcecode and open Solution in Visual Studio.
+You can download the source code and open Solution in Visual Studio.

-You can also use this github actioin: https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/blob/master/.github/workflows/01-build.yml
+You can also use this GitHub action: https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/blob/master/.github/workflows/01-build.yml

-## Run in pipelinee
+## Run in pipeline
-Here is how you can run it automatically in pipeline (github action): https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/blob/master/.github/workflows/02-run.yml <br>
+Here is how you can run it automatically in pipeline (GitHub action): https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/blob/master/.github/workflows/02-run.yml <br>
-It can be usefull for automatically run it every hour and export metrics.
+It can be useful to automatically run it every hour and export metrics in additional tasks.